 Webinar presented by Emily Hellmich (University of Arizona) and Kimberly Vinall (UC Berkeley Language Center).
+See the abstract below the webinar recording on this page.

 Google Translate and other machine translation platforms can be a source of strife and confusion in language learning classrooms.
 Many instructors wonder if and how to handle these platforms with their students.
 This webinar presents a series of instructional strategies for how to approach machine translation platforms in the language classroom.
 These strategies come from findings of a research study that used screen recording and retrospective interviews to observe how foreign language learners (French, Spanish, Mandarin) actually use machine translation platforms while completing a writing task.
 In the webinar, we present key findings from the study and explore the implications they have for instructional practices.